 How Do I Sum Colored Cells in Excel

-Are you the type of Microsoft Excel user that loves to add a background cell color?
+Are you a Microsoft Excel user who loves adding a background cell color?
 The benefit of colored cells is that it makes important information stand out.
-Another useful feature is that it’s easy to act on the colors.
+Another helpful feature is that it’s easy to act on the colors.
 In this tutorial, I’ll show you how to sum colored cells in Excel.
-Best of all, you won’t need to write any VBA code or use the get.cell function.
+You won’t need to write any VBA code or use the get.cell function.

-In this tutorial, I’m going to convert a regular spreadsheet that has colored cell backgrounds into an Excel table.
-At the bottom of the table, I’ll add a TOTAL row that will adjust the column value based on a color selection.
-For example, if I filter by a green fill color, the column total will provide a different sum just for the green cells.
+In this tutorial, I will convert a regular spreadsheet with colored cell backgrounds into an Excel table.
+At the bottom of the table, I’ll add a TOTAL row to adjust the column value based on a color selection.
+For example, if I filter by green fill color, the column total will provide a different sum for the green cells.

-The reason I’m using an Excel table is that they incorporate some additional features.
-For example, you can easily sort a table by color.
+I’m using an Excel table because they incorporate some additional features.
+For example, you can quickly sort a table by color.
 In addition, the Table Styles area allows you to add a TOTAL row using a checkbox.
 And while you might think the TOTAL row would be based on the SUM function, it uses the SUBTOTAL function.

 SUBTOTAL VS. SUM